MIKEYSAN040/enterprise-windows-log-analyzer/README.md

 Each detector encodes logic a SOC L1 analyst applies manually when triaging alerts in a SIEM — grouping failed logons by account within a time window, flagging privileged-group membership changes, watching for registry/service/ scheduled-task persistence, and matching known LOLBin abuse patterns.
-See `FOR_MIKEY_HOW_IT_WORKS.md` for a plain-language walkthrough of the whole pipeline.